Linda Crampton has an honors degree in biology. She has taught high school biology, chemistry, and physics as well as middle school science.

 The general formula of a ketone is similar to the formula of an aldehyde, except in place of the H is a second R group.
 This may be the same as the first R group or may be different.
 Like aldehydes, ketones contain a carbonyl group.
 In the illustration below, it's understood that there is a carbon atom at the base of the double bond.

 Formaldehyde and Ethanol

 Formaldehyde, also called methanal, is the simplest member of the aldehyde family.
 Its "R" group consists of a single hydrogen atom.
-My drawing shows a simplified picture of the hydrate formed from formaldehyde by the reaction of its carbonyl group with water.
+A hydrate is formed from formaldehyde by the reaction of its carbonyl group with water.
 An H2O molecule splits up into an H and an OH as the hydrate is formed.

 A solution of formaldehyde in water is known as formalin.
 Formaldehyde is a preservative for animal tissues and bodies, including those sent to schools for dissections in biology classes.
 However, it's strongly suspected of being a human carcinogen (a chemical that causes cancer).
 Some companies that supply preserved animals now remove the formaldehyde before shipping the animals.

 Another example of organic hydrate production is the conversion of ethene (also called ethylene) to ethanol.
 Phosphoric acid is used as a catalyst.
 The formula of ethene is CH2=CH2.
 The formula of ethanol is CH3CH2OH.
 The water molecule splits up into H and OH as it reacts with ethene.